matiasdelellis/facerecognition/README.md

 It is ideal if you want to start from scratch for any reason.
 Beware that all images will have to be analyzed again!

-If `user-id` is supplied, it will just loop over files of a given user.
+If `user-id` is provided, it will just reset all the information of a particular user.